solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 #### _Carydion solidum.
 N. sp._

 Diameter of the whole 0.32 mm.
 The little openings, i.e. tubules in the carapace, have a diameter of 0.01 to 0.005 mm.
 The thickness of the armature forming girders is 0.02 to 0.5 mm.
 The mesh created by the girders appears three- or four-sided.
 The thickness of the cortex or carapace is 0.09 mm; the outer contour entirely rounded corners; the cavities are usually filled with black organic matter.
 The pores of the cortex are tinged black.
-The finer structure of the cortex indicates roundish cells at high magnification. — From a cut of the Cabarras meteorite fall.
+The finer structure of the cortex indicates round cells at high magnification. — From a cut of the Cabarras meteorite fall.

 ### 6. Brochosphaera.
 Nov. gen.

 (βρόχος = Masche = "Mesh", and σφαῖρα = Kugel = "Sphere".)

+Quite common in the meteorites, especially in those of Knyahinya, are fairly extensive coarse-meshed nets, whose wide sutures are composed of more or less distinct, usually hexagonal, cells.
+Black carbonized particles, of an organic substance, are often attached to the sutures.
+As a rule, these nets are preserved only as shreds and it was for a long time impossible to obtain an idea of the whole, but finally, in a Knyahinya cut, I encountered an entity that that seemed to provide some enlightenment.
+It is a large, partially cut hemisphere slightly visible to the naked eye, whose outer contours are essentially preserved, and whose interior contains the most beautiful meshwork, as described above.
+The complete edge of the hemisphere, where it has not been hit by the cut, consists of rather equal, hexagonal cells or small plates.
+The inner space of the hemisphere, which has been exposed by the cut, is traversed by a multi-meshed net whose sutures consist of cells just like those of the exterior.

 ...